jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 ---
 From here you can customize the page however you'd like.

-*I am still learning how to fully customize all the features of my own blog, but there are many resources online for full page customization, to meet your hearts desires.*
+*I am still learning how to fully customize all the features of my own blog, but there are many resources online for full page customization, to meet your heart's desires.*

 ### Adding a Custom Theme ###